Jc-alt logo

 ySize = size[rootY]

-# x tree is larger
+# Attach smaller tree to larger tree:

 if ySize < xSize: